 “Each felt painting depicts how I see the world and my personal experiences.
 They tell my story”, says Wendy.
 A hands on artistic approach and materials are combined with organically farmed products, delivering a message of, “Sustainable methods produce superior products”.
 Not only does each piece have a message, but the materials and methods used have an underlying message that goes along with the piece’s subject matter.
 Fiber is notoriously produced in colonial situations by underpaid employees, using unsustainable practices, using factory farmed methods.

-Throughout her life, Wendy has always created art and craft in various mediums: jewelry, sculptural evening bags, knitting, and sewing, then entering art shows and exhibits, where she won a several awards and cash prizes.
+Throughout her life, Wendy has always created art and craft in various mediums: jewelry, sculptural evening bags, knitting, and sewing, then entering art shows and exhibits, where she won awards and cash prizes.

 “When I first saw Turkish felt masters demonstrating felting in their booth at a festival, I instantly knew I found my medium.
 Their naturally colored fibers were like a narcotic to me, drawing me in and not letting go.
 When I work, I enter another world, transposing my inner thoughts into the felt.
 I am compelled to create beauty.
 It’s my reason for being.
 It’s a zone of bliss, determination, and drive, which doesn’t end with a completed piece.
 I get great emotional satisfaction from showing my work and explaining it to others.
 Seeing their reactions and deep emotional responses, which range from joy, sadness, realization, and understanding amazes me.
 Laughing, crying, and awe all in one viewing.
 The pieces radiate out the energy that I put into them.”